 Georgian Bay is under threat.

-The Aspiring Geopark will flood it with millions of tourists.
+The Geopark will flood it with millions of tourists.

 Watch excerpts from the Midland council meetings outlining their plan.

-On September 15, 2021, Tony Pigott, current Executive Director of the Georgian Bay Aspiring Geopark, presented the findings from the Geopark feasibility study, which he was paid $50,000 to undertake.
+On September 15, 2021, Tony Pigott, former Executive Director of the Georgian Bay Aspiring Geopark, presented the findings from the Geopark feasibility study, which he was paid $50,000 to undertake.

 On May 3, 2023, Tony Pigott presented an update to Midland Council, announcing that they had secured aspiring Geopark status.
 Midland Mayor Bill Gordon reinforce that the Geopark was a North Simcoe initiative.